Topological superconductivity in quasicrystals: Model

-In the following, we set and probe topological phase transitions by varying the chemical potential in the low-filling limit.
+and probe topological phase transitions by varying the chemical potential in the low-filling limit.

-\emph{Energy gap, Bott index, and edge modes}--The Bott index \cite{Loring_2010,doi:10.1063/1.5083051} is one of the topological invariants that are equivalent to the first Chern number, previously used \cite{PhysRevLett.121.126401,PhysRevB.98.125130,PhysRevB.100.085119,PhysRevLett.116.257002} to explore nontrivial states of a quasicrystal.
-In order to calculate the Bott index, we first obtain the quasiparticle wavefunctions.
-Exploiting the particle-hole symmetry of Eq.~(\ref{Eq:BdGeq}), we define the occupation projector onto the wavefunctions corresponding to negative energy,
+The Bott index \cite{Loring_2010,doi:10.1063/1.5083051} is one of the topological invariants that are equivalent to the first Chern number, previously used \cite{PhysRevLett.121.126401,PhysRevB.98.125130,PhysRevB.100.085119,PhysRevLett.116.257002,PhysRevX.6.011016} to explore nontrivial states of a quasicrystal.
+In order to calculate the Bott index, we first obtain the quasiparticle excitation states.
+Exploiting the particle-hole symmetry of Eq.~(\ref{Eq:BdGeq}), we define the occupation projector onto the quasiparticle states with negative energy,

 In terms of this projector and $Q=I-P$, with $I$ the identity operator, we can define the projected position operators,

 where